Glass Lewis opposes lawyer election to SoftBank board

 SoftBank reported record annual earnings in the year ended March as portfolio valuations bounced back, intensifying concerns of there being less pressure on Son to listen to external views.

-Both proxy advisers favour the election of the group's other proposed independent director, veteran gaming executive Keiko Erikawa, who will be the board's only woman, replacing Waseda University business professor Yuko Kawamoto.
+Both proxy advisers favour the election of the group's other proposed independent director, veteran gaming executive Keiko Erikawa here, who will be the board's only woman, replacing Waseda University business professor Yuko Kawamoto.

-The proposed board changes will increase the number of external directors to five from four.
+The proposed board changes here will increase the number of external directors to five from four.

 Our Standards: The Thomson Reuters Trust Principles.